It has now been three years since Bishop Fleming launched its probate service.

 They are mainly existing clients and their families

 Yes.
 It already does.

-There are seven of us currently in the Probate team – Alison Oliver, Alex Robins, Christine Tuckerman, Dominic Harry, Olivia Down, Jo Lawless, Emma Owen.
-See our probate page.
+The Probate team currently includes – Alison Oliver, Alex Robins, Christine Tuckerman, Dominic Harry, Olivia Down, Jo Lawless.

-We have worked with over 30 estates since launching the service two years ago.
+We have worked with well over 30 estates since launching the service two years ago.

 Non-contentious probate is a reserved legal activity and Bishop Fleming is licensed by the ICAEW to carry out this reserved legal activity.
 All ‘authorised individuals’ have studied for and sat SWAT’s Certificate in Probate & Estate Administration.